theintern/dev/README.md

 # intern-dev

-Support scripts for Intern sub-projects
+Support scripts for Intern and its sub-projects

 ## Usage

 Include this project in `devDependencies` in your Intern component's `package.json`, then add the desired scripts to `scripts` in `package.json`.
 For example:

 ```js
 "scripts": {